romene/Naturaily-netlify/_posts/2018-11-08-12-must-have-team-collaboration-and-management-tools-for-startups.md

 How about making your work a little bit easier?
 Don’t let tedious and recurring tasks drive you away from launching a successful product.
 You’ve got more important things to do than individually keeping an eye on every team member just to make sure they are doing their job, right?

 Don’t make your already difficult work even more difficult.
 In this post we’ve prepared a list of tools that will make your and yours team job much easier, faster and productive.
-Some of them are loosely about collaboration and management but bare with me, they will certainly help you with your everyday work.
+Some of them are loosely about collaboration and management but bare with me, they will certainly **help you with your everyday work**.
 ‘Cause no one wants to work hard, right?

 Let’s jump into the best online tools for startups, management and collaboration.